 At the moment, this is the latest and greatest blender from Vitamix.
 It’s a smart-capable blender that can detect which blender container is currently in use.
 This allows the machine to automatically adjust itself to target the performance for each specific jar.
 You’re able to pair your phone via Bluetooth to run preset modes and more.
 It’s extremely modern and is a really good choice for people that like upgradability.
 The company has stated that it’s possible to add new modes and functionality just by updating the app on your smartphone.
 This model also includes a very powerful 2.2 horsepower motor to handle any sort of ingredients thrown at it.

-I’ll cut to the chase, if you’re looking for something more affordable and don’t care about additional features I’d say that the Vitamix 7500, 5300, and E310 is probably the best for juicing.
+I’ll cut to the chase, if you’re looking for something more affordable and don’t care about additional features I’d say that the Vitamix 7500, 5300, and E310 are probably the best for juicing.
 They’re the easiest to clean, slightly quieter than some older models, and it also makes fresh juices that are incredibly smooth.
-If you buy any of these blenders to use for juicing, it would be a good idea to buy their filtration bag.
+If you do need modern functionality with more convenient features then consider the Vitamix A2500 instead.
+If you buy any of these blenders to use for juicing, it would be a good idea to buy their filtration bag, or a similar bag.
 This allows you to remove any leftover pulp from the juice, if you aren’t into having that sort of thing in your drink.

 I wrote a whole article on the pros and cons of leaving the pulp in or out, you can read about it here: The Benefits of Juicing.
 So the bottom line is that those are the best performing models for the price you pay in my opinion.
 The other models still work great, they just have some drawbacks you need to consider before making your purchasing decision for a Vitamix juicer.